If you want to apply to Webb Institute, the deadline for Fall 2023 admissions is January 15 and the application fee is $60.

 |Admissions Test Policy||Not optional and are considered|

 Webb Institute offers early decision but not early action.
-Early decision is binding, meaning you must attend if you are admitted, while early action allows you to apply early without committing.
+Early decision is binding, which means you must attend if you are admitted, while early action allows you to apply early without committing.

-The early decision acceptance rate at Webb Institute is 28%, compared to an overall acceptance rate of 21%.
-Last year, Webb Institute admitted 12 of the 43 students who applied early decison.
+The early decision acceptance rate at Webb Institute is 19%, compared to an overall acceptance rate of 20%.
+Last year, Webb Institute admitted 9 of the 48 students who applied early decision.

-It is extremely difficult to get into Webb Institute.
+Getting into Webb Institute is extremely difficult.
 Webb Institute evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny or waitlist.

 Schools that are extremely difficult to get into, like Webb Institute, accept fewer than 30% of all applicants.
 At least 75% of admitted students have GPAs in the top 10% of their high school class and scored over 1310 on the SAT or over 29 on the ACT.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are they consider most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you shine.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college decides which factors are they consider most important in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you shine.

 |Academic GPA||Very Important|